notwaldorf/notwaldorf.github.com/_posts/2017-06-06-web-components-with-otters.markdown

 - A **component** is a bunch of code that fits logically together, kinda like a unit of functionality.
 This could be a simple widget like a fancy button or a date picker, or a more complex UI setup like "a responsive blog layout"
 - **Encapsulated** means that an element’s styles and children are scoped to itself, so you can’t accidentally break what it looks like by using CSS haphazardly in your app
 - **Reusable** means that if you have a web component, no matter how you wrote it, you should be able to use it in any other app, regardless of how it’s built (eg, a React app).
-This is different than, say, a React component, which you can’t just use in an Angular app without bringing all of React with you
+This is different than, say, a React component, which you can’t just use in an Angular app without bringing all of React with you (and in most cases, it won't even work)
   - Using other people’s web components is nice because it means you get to write less code, and you can use someone else’s code.
 Also, when I say "using web components", I literally mean writing something like `<emoji-picker></emoji-picker>`, that just works out of the box.
   Remember, a custom element is just an open source `<input>` -- whatever you can do